ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 #### From _Adelaide Observer (SA : 1843 - 1904)_

 #### 1862-06-21 &middot; Adelaide, South Australia

 <table style="width: 100%;"><tr><td style="width: 50%">

-ro.—A
-correspondent of the Cincinnati Gazcitc,
-writing from the Cumberland Biver, gives
-a humorous account of a colloquy with a
-philosophic African.
-He says:— &quot;I
-noticed upon the hurricaue deck to-day
-an elderly darkey, with a philosophical
-and retrospective cast of countenance,
-squatted upon his bundle, toasting
-himself against the chimney, and
-apparently plunged into a state of
-profound meditation.
-Finding upon
-enquiry thai he belonged to the Pth
-Illinois, one of the most gallantly-
-behaved aud heavy-iosmg regiments at the
-Fort Donnclson battle, and part of which
-was aboard, I began to interrogate liim
 on the subject.
 His philosophy was so
 much in the Falstailian vein that I will
 give his views in his own words as near